Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 ## Creating a GitHub gist

-These are not git commands, they are a way to have code on GitHub that is not a stand-alone repository.
+These are not git commands, rather they are a way to have code on GitHub that is not a stand-alone repository.
+People ceate them because they are chunks of code that other people can use.

 To search for a gist on GitHub: `https://gist.github.com/username/`

 **<ins>What is a Gist?</ins>**

 They are basically code snippets to save/store and share.
 Gists do not have Issues, PR's, Projects or Actions.
 If you have a simple JavaScript function that is not part of a project, then that would be something you could add to its own gist.
 From Github:

 > Every gist is a Git repository, which means that it can be forked and cloned...and you will see it in your list of gists when you navigate to your gist home page.
-They're also searchable, so you can use them if you'd like other people to find and see your work.
+They're also searchable, so you can use them if you would like other people to find and see your work.

 1. Navigate to your [gist home page](https://gist.github.com/) - OR -
 1. Click the down arrow next to your profile image thumbnail > click _New Gist_
 1. Type a description and file name with extension for your gist (you want the extension for code highlighting).
 1. Optionally, you can change the Indent Mode, Indent Size, and if you want it to Wrap or not.
-1. Type the text of your gist into the gist text box
+1. Type or copy the code/text of your gist into the gist text box
 1. When done Click either `Create secret gist` or `Create public gist`

 **NOTE**: For the gist filename just make something up.
 For example, if you have a JavaScript function that takes a blog post title and converts it to a URL string, then give it a name like `BlogTitleUrl.js`.

 Then you can get the Share link for the gist to share with people or to add to an online article.
-When you choose `Embed` and add the link to an HTML page it will output is a formatted code block (not for all sites though).
+When you choose `Embed` and add the link to an HTML page it will output as a formatted code block (not for all sites though).

 You can add code blocks for your gist by clicking _Add file_.

-**Public gists** can be found by other users on the Discover page.
+**Public gists** can be found on the Discover page.
 Just click _All gists_ from the menu bar and they are listed in reverse chronologial order of creation date.
 You can also search for gists by keywords, add comments on gists you found and have comments on your gists.

 **NOTE**: You can create a gist if you are not signed into GitHub but it will be an anonymous gist which you will not be able to edit or delete.
 I don't know why you would want to do that but you can if you want to.